 For lowering calcium, a vitamin K supplement helps usher this mineral out of soft tissue cells and putting it in places where it should be, like bones and teeth.
 Iodine therapy can also help with elevated calcium, but we don’t recommend doing this without the supervision of a health professional.
-If you want to get on our waitlist for functional lab testing, you can sign up here.

 When treating conditions like PCOS, insulin resistance, and diabetes, we can’t just look at macronutrients.
 There is so much more to the blood sugar puzzle, and I’d say that micronutrients are a BIG factor in glucose metabolism and regulation.
 Despite what mainstream health experts will have you believe, the answer is not always to eliminate or minimize carbohydrates in the diet.
 Doing so is only placing a temporary band-aid on a much deeper issue.
 It’s only when we balance our minerals like calcium, sodium, potassium, and magnesium that we’ll begin to see actual progress in blood sugar balance.